lgreski/cleaningdata/README.md

         <td align="center">65</td>
     </tr>
 </table>

+The activity of *walking downstairs* had the lowest experiment frequency in the data set.
+That is, the person who was least frequently observed walking downstairs was recorded 36 times as walking downstairs.
+The most frequently observed activity was *walking*, and the person who was most frequently observed in this activity was recorded 95 times as *walking*.

 The data was randomly partitioned into two separate sets of data: 70% of the participants were allocated to a training group, and the remaining 30% were allocated to the test group.
 The training data was used to train a proposed Multiclass Hardware Friendly Support Vector Machine \(MC-HF-SVM\), described in [Anguita, et. al. 2012](http://www.icephd.org/sites/default/files/IWAAL2012.pdf).
 The test data was then used to evaluate the effectiveness of the MC-HF-SVM in classifying activities based on the measurements taken by the smartphone.
 The classification performance from the HF-SVM was compared to a more traditional Multiclass SVM \(MC-SVM\).
 The proposed MC-HF-SVM performed comparably to the traditional MC-SVM, indicating that the hardware friendly approach could provide a more economical alternative to the traditional MC-SVM, while maintaining the same level of accuracy.

 ### The Data Cleaning Task ###